 Acute bacterial prostatitis : also called infectious prostatitis, a bacterial infection of the prostate gland that causes inflammation and swelling of the prostate.
 Acute bacterial prostatitis requires prompt treatment as the condition can lead to cystitis, abscesses in the prostate, or blocked urine flow in extreme cases.
 In some cases, acute prostatitis requires hospitalization.

-Adjuvant therapy: treatment provided in addition to the primary treatment to prevent cancer recurrence.
+Adjuvant therapy: treatment provided in addition to the primary treatment for cancer.

 Adrenal glands: two glands that sit on top of the kidneys that make and release hormones such as epinephrine (adrenaline), which raises heart rate and blood pressure; norepinephrine, which causes constriction of blood vessels; and steroid hormones, including cortisone, which help reduce inflammation and control how the body utilizes fat, protein, carbohydrates, and minerals.
 Other steroid hormones produced in the adrenal gland are called androgens, or male sex hormones.